nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ##
 ![Owner HomePage](../GUI files/Owner_Page.png)

 This page is the homepage of the Owner.
-In addition to the subscribers' rights, they can magage Sales, Inventory and Rights of all the subscribers.
+In addition to the subscribers' rights, they can magage Sales, Inventory, Accounting and Rights of all the subscribers.

 ## 1 Manage sale transaction